nmromero12/Brown-Class-Scheduler/README.md

 ### Backend
 - **Java** with **Spring Boot** — REST API and business logic
 - **PostgreSQL** — relational database for persistent data storage
-- **Python with Selenium** — web scraping to collect course data used by the backend
+- **Java with Selenium** — web scraping to collect course data used by the backend
 ---